adavidmadsen/HomeWorks/README.md

 # HomeWorks

-This is my final project for the Arkansas Coding Acaademy.
+This is my final project for the Arkansas Coding Academy.
 It's a home orginizational applpication that allows users to check their daily planner as well as add events and add items to a shared shopping list.